-If the entry processor implements both ReadOnly and Offloadable interfaces, we will observe the combination of both optimizations described above.
+If the entry processor implements both ReadOnly and Offloadable interfaces, we observe the combination of both optimizations described above.

-The process() method will be executed in the executor specified by the Offloadable's 'getExecutorName() method.
-Also, the entry processor will not observe if the key of the processed entry is locked, nor will try to acquire the lock since the entry processor will not do any modifications.
+The process() method is executed in the executor specified by the Offloadable's 'getExecutorName() method.
+Also, the entry processor does not observe if the key of the processed entry is locked, nor tries to acquire the lock since the entry processor will not do any modifications.